holehouse-lab/PIMMS/README.md

 #### Summary single-chain analysis files

-These files describe analysis that will be most relevant for thinking about a single chain, but analysis that is reported ONLY at the end of the simulation and represents an ensemble average.
+These files describe the analysis that will be most relevant for thinking about a single chain, but the analysis that is reported ONLY at the end of the simulation represents an ensemble average.

 If simulations with many chains are run, the associated analysis is performed for every chain, which - if you don't care about it - can be computationally expensive.
-The `ANA_*` keywords control the frequency of analysis moves - in particular the `ANA_POL` will scale all polymeric analysis, which can be useful when you're running simulations in which the behaviour of individual chains is of no interest.
+The `ANA_*` keywords control the frequency of analysis moves - in particular, the `ANA_POL` will scale all polymeric analysis, which can be useful when running simulations in which the behavior of individual chains is of no interest.

 Filename | Explanation
 :---: | :---:
 INTSCAL.dat| Reports the ensemble-average instantaneous internal scaling profile.
 INTSCAL\_SQUARED.dat | Reports the ensemble-average instantaneous root-mean squared (RMS) internal scaling profile.
 SCALING\_INFORMATION.dat| Result of analytical fits to the root-mean square scaling profile to extract the apparent scaling exponent and pre-factor that best describes the 1D scaling information.
-For details on this see the associated discussion in Peran, Holehouse *et al.* PNAS 2019
+For details on this, see the associated discussion in Peran, Holehouse *et al.* PNAS 2019
 DISTANCE\_MAP.dat | Reports the ensemble-average inter-residue distance map.
 A `NON_INTERACTING` simulation can be run to generate the excluded-volume equivalent, allowing for a scaling map to be easily generated.

 #### Instantaneous multi-chain output

-These files describe analysis that will be most relevant for thinking about a multiple chains interacting together.
+These files describe the analysis that will be most relevant for thinking about multiple chains interacting together.
 Two types of multi-chain assemblies are analyzed - clusters and long-range (LR) clusters.

 Filename | Explanation
 :---: | :---:
 CLUSTERS.dat| Lists the number of chains in each possible cluster.
 Chains not in a cluster are counted as clusters of "1" chain.
-Clusters are defined as chain in a continuous connected network that are 1 or 2 lattice sites away from one another.
+Clusters are defined as chains in a continuous connected network that are 1 or 2 lattice sites away from one another.
 LR\_CLUSTERS.dat| Lists the number of chains in each long-range cluster.
 Chains not in a long-range cluster are counted as clusters of "1" chain.
 Long-range clusters are defined as chain in a continuous connected network that are 1 or 2 lattice sites away from one another.
 NUM\_[LR]\_CLUSTERS.dat| Total number of (long-range) clusters at a given moment.
 [LR]\_CLUSTER\_RG.dat | Radius of gyration of each (long range) cluster.
 The clusters defined in `CLUSTERS.dat` (or `LR_CLUSTERS.dat`) map to those analyzed here.